COMSOC-Community/prefsampling/docs/_sources/quickstart.rst

 To make it easy to embed the package in all kinds of tools, we use basic Python types:

+* A collection of votes represented as a :code:`list`, each element representing a voters;
-* Ordinal samplers return collections of :code:`np.ndarray`, that is, `Numpy <https://numpy.org/>`_ arrays where the most preferred candidate is at position 0, the next one at position 1 and so forth;
+* Ordinal samplers return lists of :code:`list` where the most preferred candidate is at position 0, the next one at position 1 and so forth;
+* Weak ordinal samplers return lists of :code:`list` of :code:`list`, that is, indifference classes are represented as (sorted) lists, the rest follows the representation of strit ordinal votes;
-* Approval samplers return collections of :code:`set`, where each set contains the approved candidates.
+* Approval samplers return lists of :code:`set`, where each set contains the approved candidates.

 In all cases, the candidates are named `0, 1, 2, ...`.